ibm-cloud-docs/netezza/admins/bnr-ui.md

 Schedule times of full, differential and cumulative backups of the same set of databases cannot overlap.
 You must schedule these backups in 30 minutes intervals.

-If you want to back up and restore a specific database, you must ensure that:
+If you want to back up and restore a specific database, you must ensure the following:

 - From the *Users and groups* view, you select **Users > Object privileges > Database > GLOBAL > List** to show this database.
 - From the *Users and groups* view, you select **Users > Admin privileges > Database > GLOBAL > Backup** to back up this database.